ropinheiro/LearningJava/README.md

 Based on learnings from https://app.pluralsight.com/library/courses/setting-up-java-development-environment

+When you build in IntelliJ, the jar file is generated in

+> \out\artifacts\titlecase_converter_jar

-Generate the jar file by opening a console in the src folder and executing:
+Execute it by opening a Command Prompt, going to that folder and running:

-> jar cfv TitlecaseConverter.jar -C com\rpinheiro .
+> java -jar titlecase-converter.jar